By Cat Jones

 “I don’t remember,” said Daniel.
 Too many details.

-“You don’t remember?”
-I asked, incredulously.
-This was back when I still thought he expected me to believe this nonsense.
 “You, like, toss it into the car with him or something?”
 Daniel furrowed his brow, said he really couldn’t recall, and laughed.

 One of his more bizarrely adolescent tales is one that he comes back to often, and it’s morphed along a lot since I first heard it.
 It concerns an event that allegedly took place during the almost unsurvivable brutality of the winter before last.
 He and some unnamed female climbed up onto the roof of the ornate and amazing old castle of the New York state Capitol building.
 The roof is incredibly steep, many floors up, and is made of copper.
 Daniel claims to have wiled away an icy, snowy, winter afternoon – 5 hours or so – up on that roof, naked, no less, “fucking and smoking pot.”